 Beaver Creek Resort

-Embrace the start of winter at Beaver Creek Resort.
-This ski town is what many would call luxurious and while not budget-friendly, still worth the price.
+A 20-minute drive beyond Vail takes you to Beaver Creek Resort.
+This ski town is what many would call luxurious and while not budget-friendly, we feel it’s still worth the price.

 Take I-70 up through the mountains to get Beaver Creek Resort, which is about 110 miles west of Denver.

-With 5,527 acres, 362 trails, 41 lifts, 4 mountains, 2 towns, and just one life ticket, you’ll experience everything the Colorado ski scene has to offer at the Aspen Snowmass ski area.
+With 5,527 acres, 362 trails, 41 lifts, 4 mountains, 2 towns, and just one lift ticket, you’ll experience everything the Colorado ski scene has to offer.

 While this town is mostly filled with local and international tourists, there’s nothing quite like it.
 Especially in the fall, visit Aspen for a one-of-a-kind autumn experience.